-- Stockton is New Jersey’s Green College.
+- Stockton is New Jersey’s Green University.
 Since its founding, Stockton has been committed to a minimal carbon footprint.
-Today, the College offers one of the first and most comprehensive assessments of its environmental impact of any school in the United States.
-Learn more about our green-friendly geothermal heating and cooling systems, Aquifer Thermal Energy Storage system (ATES), solar panels projects and more at our GREEN COLLEGE Web site.
+Today, Stockton offers one of the first and most comprehensive assessments of its environmental impact of any school in the United States.
+Learn more about our green-friendly geothermal heating and cooling systems, Aquifer Thermal Energy Storage system (ATES), solar panels projects and more at our GREEN University Web site.

-- A new self-supporting nonprofit corporation, Stockton Affiliated Services, Inc., was established to improve operations and the financial standing of the College.
+- A new self-supporting nonprofit corporation, Stockton Affiliated Services, Inc., was established to improve operations and the financial standing of the University.

 - Stockton’s Performing Arts Center serves as a cultural hub for southern New Jersey, offering a wide range of performances and programs as well as offering the use of its facilities to outside groups.

-- The new Campus Center, currently under construction, is the largest building project in College history, built in keeping with the U.S. Green Building Council’s LEED Gold Standard in sustainable design.
-When completed, it will provide 153,000 square feet of space for many campus services and will open space in existing buildings for additional classrooms.
+- The Campus Center is the largest building project in Stockton history, built in keeping with the U.S. Green Building Council’s LEED Gold Standard in sustainable design.
+It provides 153,000 square feet of space for many campus services.

 - The Stockton Institute for Gaming Management (SIGMA) partnership with Spectrum Gaming offers training and re-training initiatives for casino workers.